armineslami/SSH-Accounting-Panel/README.md

 ## About

-This panel gives you the ability to create ssh accounts on your linux server to use them for tunneling.
+This panel provides you an easy way to create ssh accounts on your servers and use them for tunneling.
+You can either create accounts on your local machine or on the remote servers.
+The panel also provides you a cli command called `sap` to interact with it trough the terminal.

 ## Features